iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > Don't work<br> :date: __2020-10-29 11:31:00__

 > Not accurate in the least!!!!
 Good intentions, but poorly executed.<br> :date: __2020-10-26 12:50:39__

-> 10/25/2020 complete and total invasion of our privacy.<br> :date: __2020-10-25 16:48:19__

-> The absolute state of Pandemic politicization.
-Hear me now: I don't fear the plague.
-I fear the government and private sector for whom their belief in synthetic solutions divide us from our rights like a the wake of a speedboat.<br> :date: __2020-10-25 02:09:41__

-> I have this app with Bluetooth on.
-I have found out I've been exposed and they have the app... and crickets.
-Nothing.<br> :date: __2020-10-25 01:36:04__